 Never accept outbound calls asking for your confidential personal information.
 Be aware that scammers can spoof legitimate phone numbers when conducting outbound calls

-While Coinbase Earn does offer a legitimate method for earning cryptocurrency, Coinbase does not engage in any giveaways.
+While Learning rewards does offer a legitimate method for earning cryptocurrency, Coinbase does not engage in any giveaways.
 These payments cannot be reversed and Coinbase will never ask you to send cryptocurrency to external addresses.

 Never send cryptocurrency to giveaways under the guise of address verification